Kofokore/Excel-Dashboard-Project-Analyzing-Call-Center-Performance/README.md

  .
 Promote high demand products.
 Products frequently discussed on call by customers should receive more marketing support

  .
 Address causes of abandoned calls.
 The most common cause of abandoned calls is technical issues.
 This needs to be addressed
+ .
+Review call distribution.
+Number of calls received by agents should be evenly distributed to avoid burnout and increase productivity